rosettascript/pern-stack-setup-tool/docs/BLOG_POST.md

 ### 🏗️ Core Components & Features

+#### **Recent Improvements: Smart Nginx Management**
+One of the most significant recent improvements is the complete overhaul of Nginx management.
+Previously, all Nginx configurations used a generic "pern-app" name, making it difficult to manage multiple projects.
+Now, the tool:

+- **Uses Project-Specific Names**: Nginx sites are automatically named after your actual project (e.g., "e2e", "my-blog", "ecommerce-api")
+- **Smart Project Selection**: All Nginx configuration methods now ask you to select your project first
+- **Proper Site Organization**: Sites appear in Nginx lists with meaningful names instead of generic ones
+- **Cross-Platform Compatibility**: Works seamlessly on Windows, Linux, and macOS
+- **Template Literal Fixes**: Resolved shell command interpolation issues that were causing configuration failures

+This means when you create a reverse proxy for your "e2e" project, it will appear as "e2e" in your Nginx sites list, not as "pern-app"!

 #### **Main Interface Components**
 - **PostgreSQL Manager**: Complete PostgreSQL installation, configuration, and management
 - **Redis Manager**: Redis installation and configuration (Linux/macOS)